emmaly/musicstate/README.md

 # SorceressEmmaly's MusicState - a music visualization overlay for streams

-A sleek music visualization overlay for your streams that shows what's currently playing in TIDAL, Spotify, or Apple Music.
+A sleek music visualization overlay for your streams that shows what's currently playing in TIDAL or Spotify.

 ## Features

-- Shows current song and artist information from TIDAL, Spotify, Apple Music, or Nightbot's song request system
+- Shows current song and artist information from TIDAL, Spotify, or Nightbot's song request system
 - Smooth animations for song changes
 - Customizable appearance including:
   - Position on screen (9 different anchor points)